 JMHS seeks evidence-based papers that contain well-supported policy ideas.
-Papers should begin with an Executive Summary of one-page or less that briefly describes the theme and purpose of the article and that lists (preferably in bullet form) both its findings and its policy recommendations.
-Papers should not exceed 7,500 words, inclusive of the Executive Summary.
+Papers should begin with an executive summary of one page or less that briefly describes the theme and purpose of the article and that lists (preferably in bullet form) both its findings and its policy recommendations.
+Papers should generally not exceed 7,500 words, inclusive of the executive summary.

 Authors who are interested in reviewing a particular book should contact JMHS before submitting a manuscript.
 Reviews should have fewer than 1,000 words.

 Editorial Policies and Procedures

 In order to ensure impartiality in the selection of manuscripts for publication, all papers deemed appropriate for JMHS will be sent out anonymously to reviewers.
 To protect anonymity, authors should submit a separate cover page with the manuscript title and author names, affiliations, and contact information.
 Authors should also remove names and affiliations from the executive summary, manuscript, and/or tables and figures.